“Stay awake and be ready! For you do not know what day your Lord will come.” Matthew 25:1-13.

-Today we are reading from Chapter 25 of Matthew’s gospel, and the next two Sundays are a completion of this particular gospel chapter with important statements about the coming kingdom of God.
+Today we are reading from Chapter 25 of Matthew’s gospel, and the next two Sundays are completion of this particular gospel chapter with essential statements about the coming Kingdom of God.

 So much so, that today’s collect or opening prayer states: “Brighten your Church with the promise of your Kingdom.”

-Indeed, Matthew 25 takes provides us the wisdom to be always on the watch for the Lord and his coming, by not burying our talents or skills but rather growing in wisdom, age and grace.
+Indeed, Matthew 25 provides us the wisdom to be always on the watch for the Lord and his coming.
+By not burying our talents or skills but instead growing in wisdom, age, and grace.
 How do we brighten the Church and give evidence to this Kingdom?”

 By service to this “invisible kingdom of the heart” in our acts of charity — by feeding those who are hungry, giving drink to the thirsty, clothing the naked, caring for the ill, visiting those in prison, the Lord tells us: “Come, blest of my Father, inherit the Kingdom prepared for you.”

-Today’s gospel speaks of the foolish and the wise today let’s celebrate the examples of wise women of our own time, and worthy of our listening.
+Today’s gospel speaks of the foolish and the wise today.
+Let’s celebrate the examples of smart women of our own time and worthy of our listening.

-I have one example now, but I’ll mention another example at the end of Mass.
+I have one example now, but I’ll mention another instance at the end of Mass.

 Let’s consider this point, “God uses good people to do great things.”
-It comes from Oprah Winfrey’s remarks at the November 2005 memorial service for Rosa Parks, the civil right activist.
+It comes from Oprah Winfrey’s remarks at the November 2005 memorial service for Rosa Parks, the civil rights activist.

 As a young girl, upon hearing of the news of Rosa Parks’ deed of not giving up her seat on the Montgomery bus, Oprah told her father that Rosa Parks had to be “big, really big…at least 100 feet tall!”

-In the month of November with the feasts days of All Saints and All Souls, we celebrate good people doing great things, the very stuff of all saints and all souls.
+In November, with the feast days of All Saints and All Souls, we celebrate good people doing great things, the very stuff of all saints and all souls.